Sparrow-Labs/play-coffee-react/README.md

 Play Coffee React sbt plugin
 ============================

-play-coffee-react is an sbt plugin, which utilizes cjsx (linkt ot cjsx) to compile JSX assets, written in CoffeeScript, under the Play framework.
+play-coffee-react is an sbt plugin, which utilizes cjsx to compile JSX assets, written in CoffeeScript, under the Play framework.
+You need the [cjsx](https://github.com/jsdf/coffee-react) compiler to be installed on Your system.

 Usage
 =====